treasure-data/treasure-boxes/td/sftp/README.md

 Now you can reference these credentials by `${secret:}` syntax in the dig file.

-You can upload the workflow and trigger the session manually.
+You can trigger the session manually.

-    # Upload
-    $ td wf push td_sftp

     # Run
     $ td wf start td_sftp td_sftp --session now

 # Supplemental

 JSON format of Result Output to SFTP is the followings.